Computer Selection Guide

 These users should be using an Intel I5 or better CPU at +3 GHz speed or faster.
 The older Intel I5 has 4 - 6 threads.
-The 2020 10th generation has 12 threads, leaving plenty of processing threads for other programs.
+The 2020 10th generation has 12 threads, leaving plenty of processing threads for Windows™ and other programs.

 Backtesting & Market Playback

 For backtesting (e.g. on a chart, in the Strategy Analyzer, or via the Playback connection) you want a fast CPU.
 The time it takes to backtest is determined by raw CPU speed, not by more threads.

 NT 8 now utilizes GPU 2D graphics acceleration.
 High end expensive gaming graphics cards will not return any value for the cost, because NT does not use 3D graphics.
 It only uses simple 2D graphics, and therefore an entry level graphics card is all that is needed to help NT.

 The two important specs for picking a video card are the number of monitors it supports, and the amount of onboard memory.
 Most video cards support two monitors these days.
 There are some specialty cards that support four or more monitors.
 A good guide for onboard video memory is 1 GB per monitor. e.g. If the video card supports two monitors it should have at least 2 GB of memory.

 Examples of low cost entry level graphics cards:

 - AMD Radeon

 - HD 7700-serie

 - HD 7950